IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 You may need to make adjustments depending on how you deploy your Node.js applications in IBM Cloud Foundry, and they may be different in each phase.

-### Use Case #1: Your application doesn't specify Node.js version or buildpack type
+### Use Case #1: Your application doesn't specify Node.js version or buildpack

-Method: The application specifies no buildpack version type or Node.js version \
+Method: The application specifies no buildpack version or Node.js version \
 Change: No change needed and your application is deployed using the default Node.js buildpack.

 ### Use Case #2: Your application specifies the IBM Node buildpack